workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 ## 7. Baseline correction

 To ensure successful integration, baseline should be flat with no distortion.
-Baseline artefacts have to be removed.
-These artefacts result from multiple sources, such as the presence of macromolecules, a not entirely linear electronic detection process or calibration errors from the 180° pulse.
-Function used in this step estimates and removes the smoothed baseline from the spectra, based on two parameters `smoothing` and `asymmetry`.
+Baseline artefacts must be removed.
+These artefacts result from multiple sources, such as the presence of macromolecules, a not entirely linear electronic detection process, and calibration errors from the 180° pulse.
+The function used in this step estimates and removes the smoothed baseline from the spectra, based on two parameters `smoothing` and `asymmetry`.

 > <hands-on-title> Baseline correction </hands-on-title>
 >